derekdainys/fg-config-tools/README.md

 end
 ```

-Which when applied to the running configuration will turn it into the candidate configuration.
+Which when applied to the current configuration will turn it into the candidate configuration.

 For additional examples please view ```example_arg.py``` on how you might use arguments to pass in files, as well as generate
 a revert configuration.